-In accordance with these provisions, Oney Banque Accord has since 2014 integrated the impacts associated with switching to the new CRD European directive into the management of equity and risks.
+In accordance with these provisions, since 2014, Oney Bank has integrated the impacts associated with switching to the new CRD European directive into the management of equity and risks.
 Equity is broken down into two categories:

-- "Tier 1" core equity made up of two parts: - Common Equity Tier 1 ("CET 1"), corresponding to the group's share of equity and restated particularly for unrealised gains and losses, - o Additional Tier 1 ("AT1"), corresponding to perpetual debt instruments, - "Tier 2", corresponding to subordinated debts.
+- "Tier 1" core equity made up of two parts: - Common Equity Tier 1 ("CET 1"), corresponding to the group's share of equity and restated particularly for unrealised gains and losses, - Additional Tier 1 ("AT1"), corresponding to perpetual debt instruments, - "Tier 2", corresponding to subordinated debts.